klabsaudio/Chaperr/README.md

 ## Chaperr

-A simple Waveshaper / Wavefolder plug-in.
+A Waveshaper / Wavefolder plug-in.
-GUI is not finished.

 ### How to install it (on Mac)